anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 [@!RFC9083, Section 10.2] defines the [RDAP JSON Values Registry in IANA] (https://www.iana.org/assignments/rdap-json-values/rdap-json-values.xhtml).
 This registry contains values to be used in the JSON values of RDAP responses.
-Registrations into this registry may occur in IETF defined RDAP extensions or via requests to the IANA.
+Registrations into this registry may occur in IETF-defined RDAP extensions or via requests to the IANA.
 Authors of RDAP extensions not defined by the IETF MAY register values in this registry via requests to the IANA.